dnusca/the-events-calendar-shortcode/readme.txt

 3. Many settings you can use in the shortcode to change what details appear in the events listing

 == Upgrade Notice ==

+= 1.5 =
+* Adds ability to translate the plugin into local languages
+* Additional description of options

 = 1.4.2 =
 * Additional filter for changing the link for an event